ConSol/sakuli/docs/additional-settings.md

 #### Mozilla Firefox ####

-Edit `__SAHI_DIR__/config/ff_profile_template/prefs.js`:

-    # Disable session restore functionality
+Append the following lines to the Firefox default preference file:

+    vim __SAHI_DIR__/config/ff_profile_template/prefs.js

+    user_pref("browser.cache.disk.enable", false);
+    user_pref("browser.cache.disk.smart_size.enabled", false);
+    user_pref("browser.cache.memory.enable", false);
+    user_pref("browser.cache.offline.enable", false);
+    user_pref("browser.cache.offline.capacity", 0);
     user_pref("browser.sessionstore.max_tabs_undo",0);
     user_pref("browser.sessionstore.max_windows_undo",0);
-    # Disable user-rating in FF >=37
     user_pref("browser.selfsupport.url","");

-To take these changes effect, you need to delete the firefox profile folders.
-Sahi will re-create them on the next run:
+To take these changes effect, you need to delete the firefox profile folders *sahi0-9*.

     rm -rf __SAHI_DIR__/userdata/browser/ff/profiles/*

+Re-start Firefox from the Sahi dashboard.
+Check that

+* the profile folder *sahi0-9* are created
+* while Firefox is running, there is **no** file `Invalidprefs.js` in *sahi0*.
+This would indicate that Firefox was not able to load the custom preferences.
+(In this case, Firefox won't even show up the Sahi start page, because the proxy setting *localhost:9999* is also defined as a *user_pref*.)